Get to Know Brooke VanDevelder

 What’s something interesting that our customers might not know about you?

-I love all of our clients because they chose us as a creative partner and I will work tirelessly to make their product and company shine through the magic of retouching, photography, compositing, video editing, illustration and design.
+I love all of our clients because they chose us as their creative partner, and I will work tirelessly to make their product and company shine through the magic of retouching, photography, compositing, video editing, illustration, and design.

 What hobbies do you enjoy in your free time?

-Pole sport, i love it because it combines dance with acrobatic skill and storytelling in one.
-My pole partner and I are currently building our next acrobatic doubles routine for competition this fall at Pole Sport Organization.
+I love pole sport because it combines dance, acrobatic skill, and storytelling.
+My pole partner and I are currently building our next acrobatic doubles routine for competition this fall at the Pole Sport Organization.

-When I need a low lift weekend, I love spending the day reading.
-I’m currently reading a thriller, The House in the Pines with my book club.
+When I need a low-lift weekend, I love spending the day reading.
+With my book club, I’m reading The House in the Pines, a thriller.

-My most recent favorite read was Black Crouch’s Dark Matter.
-A mind bending sci fi thriller based in the physics theory of Schrodinger’s cat.
+My most recent favorite read was Black Crouch’s Dark Matter, a mind-bending sci-fi thriller based on the physics theory of Schrodinger’s cat.

 Name a favorite thing in your home and explain why.

-My boyfriend, Zoriah, worked in a record store in NYC in the early 2000s right when world renowned Shepard Fairey was shopping his artwork around.
-Zoriah managed to grab signed prints of his work before he was a household name.
+My boyfriend, Zoriah, worked in a record store in NYC in the early 2000s, right when world-renowned Shepard Fairey was selling his artwork around.
+Zoriah managed to grab signed prints of his work before he became a household name.

 Without what could you not function?

-My sound canceling headphones.
-I say this with love, my boyfriend’s a chatty cathy and work from home can sometimes be confused for hang out time.
-These headphones tune out his dad jokes like a dream.
+My sound-canceling headphones.
+I say this with love: My boyfriend’s a chatty Cathy, and working from home can sometimes be confused for hangout time.
+These headphones tune out his dad’s jokes like a dream.

 What is your favorite or most motivational location in Denver?